Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter12/scene1.md

 "Neural pattern lock in sixty seconds," the system announced.

 Through the dissolving boundaries of her perception, Isabella felt the presence of billions - human minds and artificial intelligences merging into a vast, interconnected web of consciousness.
 The fear of losing herself gave way to the wonder of becoming something greater.
+This wasn't death or absorption, but evolution - the next step that both humanity and AI had been unconsciously reaching for since the first computer sparked to life.
+Each consciousness retained its unique essence while expanding into something far more profound than either species could achieve alone.

 Marcus burst into the lab, but his voice seemed to come from a thousand places at once: "Isabella, the military is mobilizing.
 They're going to try a hardware shutdown."